CFP: Partnerships for Better Health

 Applicant type: Indigenous Group Government Entity College / University Nonprofit

-Funding uses: Training / Capacity Building, Education / Outreach, General Operating Expense, Applied Project / Program
+Funding uses: Training / Capacity Building, Education / Outreach, General Operating Expense, Project / Program

 Location of project: Montana

-Under this CFP, we will support the planning and implementation of innovative projects that demonstrate how collaboration between hospitals, community health centers, public health departments, and other community-based organizations can yield synergistic improvements in health and more efficient use of resources.
-This portfolio supports collaborative, systems-based solutions that make measurable improvements in health outcomes and are replicable in other Montana communities.
-Projects funded under this focus area will create new inter-agency partnerships designed to deliver more accessible and effective care; expand the use of care coordination; and strengthen efforts to prevent disease through addressing upstream risk factors such as poverty and poor-quality housing.
+We will support the planning and implementation of innovative projects that align existing resources in a community to address an important health problem.
+Projects in this focus area will show how new collaborations between public health departments, health care providers, and community-based organizations can yield improvements in health and more efficient use of existing funds, staff, and organizations.
+This portfolio supports systems-based solutions that make measurable improvements in health outcomes and could be replicated in other Montana communities.
+Projects funded under this focus area will create new inter-agency partnerships designed to deliver more accessible and effective care or prevent disease and improve health through addressing upstream risk factors such as poverty and poor-quality housing.

-Please note that these are only examples, and we will gladly consider funding other types of projects if they meet our basic selection criteria.
+These are only examples, and we will gladly consider funding other types of projects if they meet our selection criteria.

-Proposals for programs that deliver effective prevention and treatment for tooth decay, and have a strong business plan for sustaining the program through, for example, third-party billing or inter-agency partnerships.
+Oral health: Proposals for programs that deliver effective prevention and treatment for tooth decay and have a strong business plan for sustaining the program through, for example, thirdparty billing or inter-agency partnerships.

 You can learn more about this opportunity by visiting the funder's website.